Apollyon9/Eris9/README.md

 Just a really bored person with too much time on their hands

-I like messing with apple device internals however, sadly that usually ISN'T with python unless we count pylera1n or ipwdfu
+I like messing with apple device internals however, sadly that usually ISN'T with python unless we count pylera1n or ipwndfu

 Currently trying to learn C-sharp aka brain damage